-And so when Brenna was born with a visual difference, I began to search for books that teach about differences and about being yourself and liking yourself.
+And so when our daughter Brenna was born with a visible difference, I began to search for books that teach about differences and about being yourself and liking yourself.
 I realized how important it was to teach my children about all kinds of difference – not only the visual difference that we live every day, but also cultural/racial differences, religious differences and various disabilities – so that they can relate to, be comfortable with and celebrate what makes everyone unique.

 We’ve been reading various books relating to celebrating uniqueness for years now, and from those we’ve found through researching, at the library and at the bookstore, here are our favorites:

 1. Whoever You Are by Mem Fox.
 Oh, how I loved this book!
 I loved it so much that I first got it from the library, and then bought it for our own collection.
 It has a wonderful message for children about how even though everyone is different in their looks, beliefs, cultures, etc., we are so similar too because we all experience joy, laughs and love.
 Not only a must-read, but a must-have!